 Living fully through death awareness, one conversation at a time

-Death Cafe is a free monthly meetup held online via Zoom the first Thursday of the month from 6pm to 8pm (PT).
-Death Cafe is an international movement founded in England by Jon Underwood in 2011.
-Their website can be found at deathcafe.com.
+Death Cafe is a free monthly meetup held online via Zoom the first Thursday of the month from 6 pm to 8 pm PT.

 This series, like many Rewild Portland programs, is made possible through sustaining monthly donations from dedicated supporters of our mission.
 To become a monthly supporter or to make a one-time donation, check out our donation page.
 To get involved with volunteering, please see our volunteer opportunities page.